How does financial theory aid corporate decision making? How do banks manage risk across global markets?

 Our students and staff join us from all over the world, so you join an international business community.

 The University of Essex is also a member of the CFA Institute University Affiliation Program, enabling us to award up-to six exceptional students each year with a scholarship that goes towards the fees for the CFA Program Level One exam, so you can start your journey of becoming a Chartered Financial Analyst (CFA).
 Achieving this accolade is one way to enhance your CV if you're interested in pursuing a career in investment management.

-The four-year version of this course enables you to study abroad for a year, while otherwise remaining identical to the three-year course.
+The four-year version of this course enables you to study abroad during your third year.
+In all other areas, this version of the course remains identical to the standard three-year variant.